TRACTATORI-DAN/AgentPages/README.md

 AgentPages is a **safe-by-construction** renderer for AI-generated pages.
 An LLM can output a constrained JSON “page spec”, and AgentPages renders it into DOM **without ever injecting untrusted HTML**.

-## Why this exists (Interact AI)

-Interact AI needs an in-session way to answer “there isn’t a page/video for this” by generating a page **live**.
-Raw HTML/CSS/JS injection turns into an XSS factory.
-AgentPages solves this by:
-- allowing **only known component types** with **validated schema**
-- rendering all user/LLM strings via `textContent` (no `innerHTML` for user content)
-- URL protocol allowlisting (http/https/mailto/tel)
-- action sandboxing via `actionPolicy` + `allowedActions`
-- optional CSP nonce + Trusted Types support for strict environments

 ## Install (browser)

 Copy `agentpages.js` (or `AgentPages.js`) into your repo and load it: